-While cutting expenses to the bone, consider buying groceries in bulk.
-Now bulk purchases do not necessarily mean spending less money; But when done properly, it will help you save money on grocery shopping.
+- While cutting expenses to the bone, consider shopping for groceries in bulk.
+Bulk purchases do not necessarily mean spending less money; But when done properly, it will help you save money on grocery shopping.

 Shopping groceries in bulk saves you a lot of money.
 We save around 40% on certain items by buying them in bulk.